lizmat/articles/migrating-perl-to-raku-2.md

     #   in … at … line …
     # 1

-Disabling warnings in a section is achieved by using a `quietly` block:
+Disabling warnings in a section is achieved by using a [`quietly`](https://docs.raku.org/syntax/quietly%20%28statement%20prefix%29) statement prefix:

     # Raku
     my $a;
-    quietly {        # silence any warnings inside this block say $a + 1;
+    quietly say $a + 1;  # silence any warnings for this statement
-    }
     # 1

 More on this in the blog post about phasers.